privacypatterns/patterns/patterns/Awareness-Feed.md

 <!-- The problem a pattern addresses, including a list of forces describing why a problem might be difficult to solve.-->
 <!-- Should be context-free, leading with a concise problem statement.-->

 Users are often unaware of the privacy risks in their data sharing activities, especially risks which are indirect or long-term.
+How can we best ensure that users become aware of these risks?

 This problem is agitated by the organizational aim to provide novel and competitive services while keeping users informed.
 The difficulty of this is frequently underestimated.
 The pitfalls controllers face as a consequence manifest both in taking shortcuts and in unexpected long-term effects.

+#### Forces/Concerns
+<!-- Implications in this problem which affect the appropriateness of a solution, and are affected by this pattern.-->
+<!-- Forces should be highly visible for easy reference, where less obvious a dedicated section is recommended.-->
+- Users do not necessarily realize the effects of their information sharing, but often want to use new or interesting features
+- Some users are discouraged from sharing as they do realize that they are not informed about risks to their privacy, but cannot reasonably change that themselves
+- Controllers aim to provide or utilize novel and or competitive services, but explaining potential risks to privacy in those services is often non-trivial and generates a fear of upsetting the userbase and endangering trust
+- Some controllers wish to empower users by informing them, but do not want to jeopardize their business model, or ability to process in a timely fashion

 #### Shortcuts
 The appeal of convenience features may sway controllers into flawed implementations which undermine user privacy.
 Automated decisions, influenced by past actions or by other potentially inaccurate metrics, may result in sharing decisions which users do not approve of.
-The same holds for services which are not adequately assessed.
+The same holds for features which are not adequately assessed.
 While a controller might intend all the necessary tools for informed decisions to be present, short-sighted process flows may violate user trust all the same.

 #### Long-term Effects
 Over time, supposedly harmless data may amass into more revealing information, especially when paired with the right metadata.
 Being able to link user activity to other sources of information may also result in far more exposing situations than expected.

 Not only are users often unaware of the potential consequences of their actions, even controllers themselves regularly fail to anticipate how revealing their services can be.
 While some users approach this uncertainty with caution, others will risk their privacy in hopes of using the services.
 Though the uncertainty might not prevent their participation, it may still jeopardize their trust in the system.

-#### Forces/Concerns
-<!-- Implications in this problem which affect the appropriateness of a solution, and are affected by this pattern.-->
-<!-- Forces should be highly visible for easy reference, where less obvious a dedicated section is recommended.-->
-- Users do not necessarily realize the effects of their information sharing, but often want to use new or interesting features
-- Some users are discouraged from sharing as they do realize that they are not informed, but cannot reasonably change that themselves
-- Controllers aim to provide or utilize novel and or competitive services, but explaining potential impacts is often non-trivial and generates a fear of upsetting the userbase
-- Some controllers wish to empower users by informing them, but do not want to jeopardize their business model, or ability to process in a timely fashion

 <!--#### Indications-->
 <!-- Symptoms that may indicate the existence of this problem, if otherwise unclear.-->